Comprehensive Japanese: (JLSP・JLP Common Compulsory)

 Japan Studies: (JLSP Compulsory)

 Japan Studies Courses are compulsory courses taught in English, aimed at helping students enhance their knowledge of Japanese society, culture and people and think introspectively about questions they may have.
-Students attend lectures and participate in discussions on the Japanese economy, Japanese behavioral patterns, Japanese art (film, Kabuki theater), and various other subjects.
-Through hands-on experiences such as practicing Kendo, tea ceremony, and other traditional Japanese activities, students are able to further deepen their understanding of Japanese culture.
+Students attend lectures and participate in discussions on Japanese culture, Japanese economy and various other subjects.

 Intercultural Experience: (JLSP Compulsory)